Results 1 - 10

 , 1992

 "...
 This dissertation provides a framework for modularity in programming languages.
 In this framework, known as Jigsaw, inheritance is understood to be an essential linguistic mechanism for module manipulation.
-In Jigsaw, the roles of classes in existing languages are "unbundled," by providing a suite o ..."
+In Jigsaw, the roles of classes in existing languages are "unbundled," by providing ..."

 Abstract